Anti-thrombotic Treatment in Children - Guideline for the Use of |

 - Mobilise early

-- Remove Central Venous Lines as soon as possible
+- Remove central venous catheters as soon as possible

 Consider specific measures to reduce the risk of VTE:

-- Anti-embolism stockings TED on the ward.
+- Anti-embolism stockings on the ward for surgical patients.
 Consider intermittent pneumatic compression (IPC) device for surgery.

 Please note no paediatric sizes of anti-embolism stockings or intermittent pressure compression boots are available.
 Use only in larger patients and those weighing >40 kg.
 Standard size calf intermittent pressure compression boots are effective in those with a calf circumference of up to 43 cm.